Race news

 'Like a killer' - How Majka found true calling as Pogacar's super domestique

-Rafał Majka announced his upcoming retirement on Saturday, bringing the curtain down on a career that has featured an Olympic medal, a Grand Tour podium and the king of the mountains title at the Tour de France.
-But on the eve of his final Tour de Pologne, Majka reckons that his true calling arrived late, during his years in the service of Tadej Pogacar.
+Rafał Majka pinned a number on for the final time on Saturday at Il Lombardia, bringing the curtain down on a career that has featured an Olympic medal, a Grand Tour podium and the king of the mountains title at the Tour de France.
+On the eve of his final Tour de Pologne, Majka reckoned that his true calling arrived late, during his years in the service of Tadej Pogacar.

 In May, Rafał Majka was UAE Team Emirates-XRG’s most valuable climbing domestique on the Giro d’Italia.
 In June, he became Polish champion for the second time.
 In July, he placed third at the Tour of Austria while guiding an irresistible Isaac del Toro to overall victory.